darajava/ct-test/README.md

 ## Instructions

-`npm run test` to run the test "suite"
+`npm run test` to run the test "suite".

-`npm run deploy` to deploy to GitHub Pages
+`npm run deploy` to deploy to GitHub Pages.

 `npm run build` to get a deployment-ready build for production.

 ## Limitations